The national average cost of a wedding is $33,391 (excluding the honeymoon), and in LA the average price is $44,142.

 Don't Forget to Factor In Future Goals

-Having a long-term plan in place, like our Newlywed Financial Plan, for all your financial goals helps you prioritize your expenses and shows how overspending on a goal will affect your ability to reach the others.
+Having a long-term plan in place for all your financial goals helps you prioritize your expenses and shows how overspending on a goal will affect your ability to reach the others.
 Are you willing to sacrifice an annual vacation for the next five years to pay off your wedding?
 Or, delay a house purchase for three years to have a larger wedding budget?

 Where to Splurge